noamraph/nix-pills/pills/07-working-derivation.md

 In addition, we print out the environment variables during the build process.
-We cannot use env for this, because env is part of coreutils and we don\'t have a dependency to it yet.
+We cannot use env for this, because env is part of coreutils and we don't have a dependency to it yet.
 We only have bash for now.

 Like for coreutils in the previous pill, we get a blessed bash for free from our magic nixpkgs stuff: